Nice to meet you.

 1. Focus on visual appeal

 If you want to stand out, you need to include something that most businesses miss out on or don’t pay attention to.
-Business proposals can be text-heavy documents, and at times, can get boring to read.
+Business proposals can be text-heavy documents and, at times, can get boring to read.

 Include images to make your proposal stand out and leverage it to keep the attention of the prospect for the longest time possible.
 Proposals with visual support are 38% more likely to be remembered by the reviewers.